troe27/UU-NGS02/docs/index.md

 ```

-- Today you will need to load two  libraries one being bcftools and the other the underlying dependency.
+- Today you will need to load just two libraries: bcftools and the bioinfo-tools module.
-the easiest way to deal with this is to just copy&paste the codeblock below into the commandline:

 ```bash